 Why do Trees Matter?

 Trees support life in a myriad of ways.
 They 1) improve our air quality by lessening the impact of airborne pollutants and absorbing carbon dioxide; 2) help keep our drinking water and waterways healthy through filtration and soil stabilization; 3) provide food; 4) provide comfort and cooling and 5) provide places for community to gather together.
-Trees save lives.
+TREES SAVE LIVES.

-Recent research by scientists at the Yale School of Forestry and Environmental Studies demonstrates that we have lost 46% of earth's tree cover since the start of human civilization, currently at a rate of 1.4 trees per person/year or 10 million trees a year.
+Recent research by scientists at the Yale School of Forestry and Environmental Studies demonstrates that we have lost 46% of earth's tree cover since the start of human civilization, currently at a rate of 1.4 trees per person/year or 10 billion trees a year.
 If every person on the planet planted 5 trees each year for the next 40 years, we could reverse this trend and see a net gain globally.